Search Posts

 Figure 1: SAP Advanced Intercompany Sales

-1. To initiate the process, an external customer creates a purchase order, as shown on the left.
+1. To initiate the process, an external customer creates a purchase order, in orange on the left.

-2. A sales organization assigned to the selling company creates a standard sales order (2) of sales document type OR (standard order) that triggers goods ordering from another company, which acts as the delivering company.
+2. A sales organization assigned to the selling company creates a standard sales order (2) sales document type OR, a standard order that orders goods from the delivering company.

-3. When the sales order (2) is saved, the system automatically creates an intercompany purchase order (3) in the selling company.
+3. When the sales order (2) is saved, the selling company automatically creates an intercompany purchase order (3).

 4. The system automatically creates an intercompany sales order per purchase order in the delivering company.
-This sales order of the sales document type CBIC (intercompany order) uses the delivering company's sales area.
+This sales order document type CBIC (intercompany order) uses the producing company's sales area.

 5. The delivering company creates an outbound delivery based on the standard sales order (2).
 It provides the physical goods directly to the external customer for whom the selling company's sales organization placed the initial sales order (2).